-We were really pleased that our PTA were once again able to hold their hugely successful M Festival in July 2023.
+We were really pleased that our PTA was once again able to hold its hugely successful M Festival in July 2024.
 This always generates a healthy amount of money for the academy and allows for the purchasing of whole school resources and equipment.
+In particular, this year the PTA was able to support with funding towards a new school minibus.